The Mottoes We Live By

 When this transformation is complete, we will have adopted the motto “everyone wants to practice certain values; we use deliberative wisdom to find them, and we design practices in which we explore them.”

-- The first two essays were called “Picking the Right Kind of Leader” and “How I Wasted My 20s”
+- The first two essays were called A New Kind of Leader” and “How I Wasted My 20s (Pursuing Goals)”

-- The week after, in “One Possible Future”, I’ll try to paint a picture of what a values-concerned society might look like.
+- Next week, in “One Possible Future”, I’ll try to paint a picture of what a values-concerned society might look like.

 - After that, in “Clouds Hide the Moon”, I’ll discuss what blocks emergence of a value-concerned society; namely, our inarticulacy about our own values.
 I will show how this inarticulacy is maintained and reinforced.